thisisevilevil/evilevil365/_posts/2026-02-27-EPMandMSI-Shenanigans.md

 ## Locating the problem

-I jumped on a users device, and a first glance I couldn't find out where the disk space had disapearred off to, so I had to fire up treesize to see what was going on.
+I jumped on a users device, where the disk space had mysterially disappeared, and a first glance I couldn't find out where the disk space had disapeared off to, so I had to fire up treesize to see what was going on.

 ![Treesize](/assets/images/2026-02-27-EPMandMSI-Shenanigans/Treesize.png?raw=true "Treesize overview")